Lie group valued Koopman eigenfunctions: Proofs of the Theorems

-\paragraph{Proof of Theorem \ref{thm:dz_basic}.} The proof of Claim~(i) is straight forward.
-Since $dz$ is the composition of the linear bundle maps $\Trans{z(x)^{-1}}_*$ and $z_*$ (see \eqref{eqn:def2:dz}).
-It is therefore an $\real$-linear map on $\Gamma^1 M$.
-Since $\Trans{z(x)^{-1}}_*|_{z(x)}$ maps into $\LieA$, $dz$ is a $\LieA$-valued 1-form.
+Since $dz$ is the composition of the linear bundle maps $\IsoA$, $z_*$, followed by a projection into $\LieA$.
+Thus $dz$ is a $\LieA$-valued 1-form, proving Claim~(i).
 In Claim~(ii), we have to show that the two definitions in \eqref{eqn:def:dz} and \eqref{eqn:def2:dz} are equivalent.
 The following is the inverse of the bundle isomorphism in \eqref{eqn:Lie_bundle}.

 Inserting this into \eqref{eqn:def:dz} produces \eqref{eqn:def2:dz}.